 CodePeer – Automated Code Review and Validation

-CodePeer, developed in partnership with SofCheck Inc, is a standalone tool that may be used with any Ada compiler or fully integrated into the GNAT Pro development environment.
+CodePeer has been qualified as a Verification Tool under the DO-178B and EN 50128 software standards and may be used with any standard Ada compiler or fully integrated into the GNAT Pro development environment.